 What was the aim of the evidence review?

-To review the evidence for carrying out patella resurfacing with total knee replacements (TKR), to inform a commissioning policy review for this procedure.
+The aim was to review the evidence for carrying out patella resurfacing with total knee replacements (TKR), to inform a commissioning policy review for this procedure.

 What did they do?